samanthaming/samanthaming.com/articles/blog/my-top-3-favorite-free-javascript-courses.md

-# My Top 3 Favorite FREE Javascript Courses
+# My Top 3 Favorite FREE JavaScript Courses

 Ever since I posted [my top 3 favorite ES6 course recommendation](/blog/my-top-3-favorite-es6-courses).
 I’ve been getting a lot of requests to do a top 3 recommendation list for JavaScript.